-• If you land on a question mark, you can ask anyone in your group a question related to taxes.
+- If your group agrees and thinks the advice is accurate, you get a point. - If you land on a question mark, you can ask anyone in your group a question related to taxes.
 Whoever answers appropriately gets a point.

-START I want to sell things out of my house for cash.
-2 • I want to start my own business.
+START I want to sell things out of my house for cash. ?
+I want to start my own business.
 I need help to fill out a tax return.
 I want to learn about income taxes.
 I am moving to Canada and I want to bring my things with me.
 I have never filed income tax in Canada before. ?
 I want to go shopping the United States next weekend.
 I am going to buy my first home.
 I make money in Canada and overseas.
 FINISH ?
 I want to clean out my house.
 I have boxes of receipts and tax files from previous years.